The Bankrate promise

 Many business owners borrow money to help pay startup costs, fund an expansion or cover unexpected shortfalls.
 The drawback is that borrowing money means paying it back, which can be a drag on your company’s finances.

-Refinance a business loan involves taking out a new loan to pay off an old one.
+Refinancing a business loan involves taking out a new loan to pay off an old one.
 It lets you adjust details like the interest rate, monthly payment and repayment term of the loan.
 However, deciding when to refinance a loan can be tricky.
+We’ll go over when it makes sense to refinance, when it doesn’t, and the steps to refinancing a business loan.

 Why refinance a business loan